telerik/winforms-docs/scheduler/views/grouping-by-resources.md

 When grouped by resources the type of the RadScheduler.__ViewElement__ is a descendant of the __SchedulerViewGroupedByResourceElement__ class.
 This element is built of descendants of the base __SchedulerViewElement__ class and their count is determined by the count of the resources per view.
 The exact type of the child __SchedulerViewElement__ instances is determined by state of the currently chosen __SchedulerViewType__.

->note Each of the child __SchedulerViewElement__ objects has a single associated resource when the control is grouped by resources.
+>tip Each of the child __SchedulerViewElement__ objects has a single associated resource when the control is grouped by resources.

 The example below demonstrates how each of the child view elements can be accessed, and has its own settings for a particular resource.